bdulac/bdulac.github.io/eclipse/platform/index.md

 				</a>
 			</span>
 		</span>
-		detail such a procedure (in section 3).
+		details such a procedure (in section 3).
 	</span>
 <p>
 </div>